MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Task 3: Create an Microsoft Entra ID tenant
-In this task, you will create a new Azure AD tenant.
+In this task, you will create a new Entra ID tenant.

 1. In the Azure portal, search for and select **Microsoft Entra ID**.